Direct-Hire Temporary Employment

 The following employment documentation must be completed by department and/or Employee at the time of hire:

 - Federal Form I-9

-All new employees who receive pay through Payroll Services are subject to the University E-Pay Policy and mandatory direct deposit
+All new employees who receive pay through Payroll Services are subject to the University’s Payroll Direct Deposit Policy.

 New temporary employees must submit a pre-printed bank or credit union voided check along with the direct payroll deposit authorization (Form PR -8A or PR-8B) to the University Payroll Department by the end of their first work week.
 Temporary employees will not receive a paycheck from the University until the appropriate payroll forms have been completed and submitted.

 Temporary SHRA employees are eligible to participate in the following benefit programs:

 - Tax-sheltered annuity [403(b)]